Symphony No. 1

 Program Note

 During my high school years in Portland, Oregon, I was fortunate to know three exceptional human beings, all of whom taught music at Jefferson High School, and all of whom died at young ages: Sonny King (jazz saxophone), Dee Wiggins (percussion), and Richard Thornburg (trumpet).
 Not only were these men superb musicians and teachers - they were absolutely three of the most gentle, unselfish, and kind people I have known.
 This music has been composed in memory of these three good friends.
-Though the symphony as a whole is a reflection on the life and death of allthree men, there is a particular association for each (I - Dee, II - Sonny, III - Richard), which is reflected in the character and orchestration of each movement.
+Though the symphony as a whole is a reflection on the life and death of allthree men, there is a particular association for each (I - Dee, II - Sonny, III - Richard), that is reflected in the character and orchestration of each movement.

 Sonny King was a vivacious, hilarious, and inspirational man who played saxophone and worked with our jazz improvisation groups at Jefferson.
 Sonny seemed to know, before I did, that composition might become an important part of my life and provided some early encouragement in that direction.
 The second movement, ...they dance their glories into shadow, is a playful scherzo which features the woodwinds and uses a number of elements from jazz, including part of the chord progression from Charlie Parker's Donna Lee.
 Another 'found' source is a Gagliarda by Johann Hermann Schein (1586-1630), fragments and variations of which are used as basic material throughout the movement.
 Following the introduction and binary body of the movement (five sections in each part), is a coda in which the Gagliarda clearly emerges before dancing off into the shadows as the movement ends.